alta3/sipgate/README.md

 1. A sipgate server, with a single interface in the alt3 services subnet `10.1.16.0/24`
 2. A valid domain `sip.alta3.com`
-3. A valid certificate `lets-encrypt`
+3. A SSL certificate `lets-encrypt`
 4. A js SIP client
 5. NGINX to serve the js SIP client
 6. Kamailio Secure Web socket to SIP gateway `WSS to SIP`